Overall well-being

 Adapting to the evolution of the disease

 The announcement of such a diagnosis will change the course of a life until its end.
 Often, you will have to resign yourself to ceasing activities that you loved and felt good because it is no longer possible with the disease.
-Do you know that despite such a diagnosis you can continue to receive massage therapy sessions if they are adapted to your condition?
+Did you know that despite such a diagnosis you can continue to receive massage therapy or reflexology sessions if they are adapted to your condition?

 An initial consultation is essential to ensure that the massage can be given safely and to assess what adaptations need to be made.
 In addition, this meeting is the basis for establishing trust.
-It is recommended that you choose a massage therapist with adequate training such as massage therapy in oncology.
+It is recommended to choose a therapist who has received adequate training to work with people suffering from cancer or a degenerative disease.